By Jason Snell

 The right Mac laptop to buy for a student

-As a parent of children aged 19 and 16 who writes and talks about technology all day, I find myself being asked all the time by fellow parents for advice about buying laptops for their kids.
-Some of them have kids going off to college this fall, and others are buying a laptop for a new high-school student.
+As a parent of a college student and a recent college graduate who writes and talks about technology all day, I find myself being asked all the time by fellow parents for advice about buying laptops for their kids.

 For friends who are excited about buying their kids a MacBook but who are put off by the price tags, I will often point them to the Apple Refurbished Mac page, which features deals on refurbished Mac models.
 You can save $150 or more with a refurbished machine, and they all come with a one-year warranty.

-(An aside about dongles: Your kids might need them, though it’s not a sure thing.
-We grown-ups are more likely to be obsessed with connecting all of our old peripherals via an assortment of adapters, but your kids may not care.
-I know you might feel better sending your kid off to school with a bag full of white Apple USB-C adapters, but they might be better off buying them as they need them.)
+What about accessories?
+Your kids might need some adapters and dongles, though it’s not a sure thing.
+We grown-ups are more likely to be obsessed with connecting all of our old peripherals via an assortment of adapters, but your kids may not care, especially if they’re footloose and fancy free and living out of a handful of boxes while eating dorm food.
+I know you might feel better sending your kid off to school with a bag full of Apple adapters, but they might be better off buying them as they need them.

 Finally, does any kid need a new laptop for school?
 Certainly not.
 I tend to roll my technology down through the family, which extends the life of our laptops and iPads for several years.
 If you’ve got a family laptop, that might do the trick.